lighthousetechio/Nova-Web-App/README.md

 Outputs:

-A. Full Cycle: a payroll output, a new tracker, an invoice (all .xlsx), and a payroll for machine (.csv).
+A. Full Cycle: a payroll output, a new tracker, an invoice (all .xlsx), and a payroll for machine (.csv)..

 B. Off Cycle: a payroll output (.xlsx) for selected staff and a payroll for machine (.csv).